g2valdez/willievaldez.github.io/_posts/2020-10-08-UntypedContainer.md

 ---
 layout: post
-title: (WIP) An Untyped Container
+title: A Typeless Container
-subtitle: If you sometimes wish C++ was a little more like JavaScript
+subtitle: For when you sometimes wish C++ was a little more like JavaScript
 tags: [cpp, oop]
 ---
+Do silly constructs like "classes" sometimes get in the way of your programming?
+Are loosely typed languages "too loose" for you?
+Well boy, do I have a blog post for you!
+I was fiddling around with my OpenGL game engine and decided to make a container that can store and run custom functions on any object type.

 ## The Background
 In OpenGL, you feed variables to the shader by making calls like this:
 ```cpp